FrancescoNegri/universal-testing-machine/README.md

 git clone https://github.com/FrancescoNegri/universal-testing-machine.git
 cd universal-testing-machine/
 ```
-The program can simply be runned by launching the command below:
+The program can be easily launched with this command:
 ```sh
 python3 universal-testing-machine/
 ```